-mother exclamation of surprise, pain or sorrow 10 realizations
+mother exclamation of surprise, pain or sorrow 11 realizations Multi-area

 ACCEPTED Realization 1